Your search did not match any results.

 The AddThis Tools also incorporate Cookies and Pixels from Oracle partners to enable the synchronization of unique identifiers between Oracle and our third party partners to facilitate online behavioral advertising across the online advertising ecosystem.
 For a list of those third party partners, please visit: http://www.addthis.com/privacy/pixel-partners.
 The ‘Opt-Out’ tool available below will opt you out of data collection by Oracle and cease the syncing of unique identifiers with our third party partners.
 Please see the “What are your choices?” section below for more information.

-f) To analyse, develop, improve, and improve the AddThis Tools, AddThis Toolbar and Oracle products and services.
+f) To analyze, develop, improve, and improve the AddThis Tools and Oracle products and services.

 g) To manage the security of our sites, networks, and systems.

-We can collect usage and systems operations data from the AddThis Tools and AddThis Toolbar for security and operations management to help keep our networks and systems as well as our products and services secure, or to investigate and prevent cyber-attacks or potential fraud, including ad fraud and to detect bots.
+We can collect usage and systems operations data from the AddThis Tools for security and operations management to help keep Oracle, customer, and partner networks and systems, as well as our products and services, secure.
+We may also collect usage and systems operations data from the AddThis Tools to investigate and prevent cyber-attacks, malicious activity, or potential fraud, including ad fraud and to detect bots.

 h) To comply with applicable laws and regulations and to operate our business.